Financial-Times/ftdomdelegate/README.md

 #### `eventType (string)` ####

-Remove handlers for events matching these types, in a space-separated list, considering the other parameters.
+Remove handlers for events matching this type considering the other parameters.

 #### `selector (string)` ####